 In the past few years, security cameras have grown immensely in popularity.
 There's a ton of options to decide between, and so many of them can be installed with little to no experience required, but some are held back by their powering options.

-Ring has made quite a name for itself, and the company that was once known for just its video doorbells now has branched out into floodlight cameras (opens in new tab), spotlight cameras (opens in new tab), alarm systems (opens in new tab), and most recently smart lighting (opens in new tab).
+Ring has made quite a name for itself, and the company that was once known for just its video doorbells now has branched out into floodlight cameras, spotlight cameras, alarm systems, and most recently smart lighting.
 The original Stick Up Cam didn't do so well for the company, and Ring recently revamped it.
 We took a look at the wired version, and while it was a great camera for those who are in the Ring ecosystem, it was hard to justify buying as a standalone option.

 After playing around with the battery version of the camera attached to Ring's solar panel, we've come to a different conclusion.
 The company has made some minor improvements to areas that are meaningful, and it makes the experience of the Ring Stick Up Camera battery a better one than that of its wired counterpart.